DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 ![AntiForgeryError](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/anti-forgery-error.png?raw=true)

-> Note that you should never perform data modifying requests using the **GET** method.
+> Note that you should never use the **GET** method to perform data modifying requests.

 ### Use Anti-Forgery Tokens With the Dashboard Designer